 Parnelli Jones served as grand marshal at the 2014 Brickyard Invitational.
 The winner of the 1963 Indianapolis 500 Mile Race, Parnelli could have won the classic several times despite only competing seven years.
 Jones was a sure winner in 1962 and 1967 before mechanical maladies dashed his hopes.
 He broke the 150 MPH barrier at the great track and is revered as one of the storied Speedway’s greatest ever.
 Inducted into no less than six auto racing halls of fame, Jones is well known for amazing diversity behind the wheel.
 He amassed an incredible number of wins across many forms of the sport.
 In addition to Indy cars he enjoyed tremendous success in sprint cars, midgets, off-road vehicles, sports cars and stock cars.
 His achievements in the glory days of Trans Am in the early 1970’s at the wheel of a Boss 302 Mustang added to the legend of that brand.

-Paul Tracy won the 2016 Brickyard Invitational “Indy Legends” Charity Pro-Am in a B Production Mustang.
+Paul Tracy returned for his second Brickyard Invitational “Indy Legends” Charity Pro-Am in 2017 after winning the B Production class in 2016 in co-driver Gary Moore’s Mustang.
 Tracy is a 2014 inductee into the Canadian Motorsports Hall of Fame.
 He enjoyed a 20-year career at the top level of North American open wheel racing.
 During that time he amassed an amazing 31 race wins and a 2003 series championship while driving for some of the premiere teams in the sport, including Penske Racing, Newman-Haas, Team Kool Green, Forsythe and A.J.
 Foyt.
 Tracy is a seven-time starter in the Indianapolis 500 with a best finish of second in 2002 in a controversial result that still has bench-racers debating the outcome.
 In 2006, 2007 and 2012 Tracy drove in several Grand-Am sports car races including the 24 Hours of Daytona in each of those years.

 Tom Sneva served as honorary steward at the 2015 Brickyard Invitational.
 Sneva, who was the 1983 Indianapolis 500 champion, started the historic race 19 times and boasts one of the most impressive lists of accomplishments at IMS.
 In 1977 he became the first man to qualify for the “500” at over 200 MPH.
 That feat won him the pole, an accomplishment he earned two more times in 1978 and ’84.
 The Motorsports Hall of Fame Driver (2005) was also fastest qualifier in 1981 but started 20th because rules at the time put him behind those who cut their speeds on their first attempt.
 Sneva also finished second three times in 1977, ’78 and ’80.
 Tom won 14 poles and 13 victories in his Indy car career.
 He was Indy car champion in 1977 and 1978 driving for the renowned Penske Racing.
 He also raced in top-tier NASCAR events eight times, earning a seventh in the 1983 Daytona 500.